- Solicitors For Business

 - The agreement is to commit a criminal offence

-The agreement to commit an offence must include details of how the criminal act will be carried out.
-If a defendant is not aware of the plans, it will be difficult to be found guilty of conspiracy.
-Also, if an agreement is made with a child, between spouses or partners or with an intended victim of the offence, they cannot be found guilty of the offence.
+An agreement to commit a criminal offence must include details of how the act will be carried out.
+If a defendant is not aware of the plans, it will be difficult to find them guilty of criminal conspiracy.

 Partner and Head of Department